 Start by Understanding the Research Environment

-In general, faculty at a research university such as WSU do more than teach classes.
-What makes a research university different from a primarily undergraduate institution is two processes: the creation of new knowledge, and the dissemination of that knowledge.
+In general, faculty members at a research university such as WSU do more than teach classes.
+What makes a research university different from a primarily undergraduate institution is two processes: The creation of knowledge, and the dissemination of that knowledge.
 That doesn’t mean that every WSU faculty member is working on research, or that faculty members at other schools are not carrying out research projects.
 It does mean that an emphasis on the creation and dissemination of knowledge serves as a distinction which makes the nation’s research universities, including WSU, different from other schools.

 WSU is also a “land grant university.”
-As such for the State of Washington, we balance teaching, research, and extension to the state.
-And that means you have opportunities to work with world-class faculty in fields ranging from agriculture to zoology, and English to engineering.
+As such for the state of Washington, we balance teaching, research, and service to the state.
+That means you have opportunities to work with top faculty in fields ranging from agriculture to zoology, and English to engineering, and dozens more.

 What to Expect in Working with Faculty as Your Mentor

-It is important to understand the commitment you are making when you choose to work with faculty on a research project.
+It is important to understand the commitment you make when you choose to work with faculty on a research project.
 You’ll be part of a team (even if that means a team of two), and with that comes rights and responsibilities.
 Though it may be enjoyable and rewarding, working on research projects is not a hobby.
 It’s not something you can do only in your spare time, and it’s not something where the faculty member is there to help you do whatever you want to do on your “pet” project.
 You’re entering into a mentoring relationship, and you will be working under your mentor’s expert guidance to contribute something new to, or validate something existing in, a branch of knowledge.

 It’s important to know that different faculty and disciplines have different standards and expectations.
-And that means there are different ways of working with faculty:
+That means there are different ways of working with faculty:

 - Working for academic credit (either a 499-numbered course or for a specific course)